BE AWARE OF FORECLOSURE & LOAN SCAMS!

 Take the First Step to Regain Control of Your Life

 Many Americans face a difficult decision.
 They have fallen behind on their mortgage payments, owe more on their homes than they are worth, and may be ineligible to refinance or modify their mortgage.
-Foreclosure appears inevitable, but it doesn’t have to be.
-The opportunity for a fresh start exists.
+Foreclosure may appear inevitable, but it doesn't have to be.
+The opportunity for a fresh start may exist.

 PennyMac is not a bank.
 We are a mortgage lender and loan servicer specializing in foreclosure alternatives.
 Our mission is to help homeowners find the best solution given their current financial situation.
 Sometimes that includes staying in their home and other times it means they'll need to identify the next best option.

 When borrowers are unable to make their required loan payments, foreclosure is the final action a mortgage company will pursue to recover its losses on the loan due to lack of payments or other defaults on the loan.
 Since foreclosure can seriously damage your credit, you should explore all other options.
 The first step is to contact your lender.
 Programs are available that may enable you to modify your loan to make your payments more affordable so you can stay in your home.
 However, everyone’s situation is different.
 Sometimes the best alternative for your financial future is to start fresh in a more affordable home.